 Dr. Coleman M. Ford

-Coleman M. Ford (Th.M.) is co-founder and editor of the Center of Ancient Christian Studies and Fides et Humilitas: The Journal of the Center for Ancient Christian Studies.
-He is currently a Ph.D. student in Church History and Christian Ethics at The Southern Baptist Theological Seminary.
+Coleman Ford (Th.M.) is founder and editor of Center of Ancient Christian Studies and Fides et Humilitas: The Journal of the Center for Ancient Christian Studies.
+He is a Ph.D. candidate in Church History and Biblical Spirituality at the Southern Baptist Theological Seminary.
 He also holds a Th.M. in Historical Theology from Dallas Theological Seminary.
 He is currently a minister at The Village Church in Dallas, TX.
 He also serves as an Adjunct Professor for Boyce College and teaching assistant at Southern Seminary.
-His research interests include the spirituality and pastoral theology of Augustine of Hippo, the transcendentals (truth, goodness, beauty) in the patristic tradition, virtue and ethics in the patristic tradition, Christianity in late antiquity, reception history of the church fathers, and Christian ethics.
-Coleman is a member of the American Academy of Religion, American Historical Association, American Society of Church History, Evangelical Theological Society, North American Patristics Society, Society of Christian Ethics, and the Society of Biblical Literature.
+His research interests include the spirituality and pastoral theology of Augustine of Hippo, the transcendentals (truth, goodness, beauty) in the patristic tradition, virtue and ethics in the patristic tradition, Christianity in late antiquity, reception history of the church fathers, and the history of Christian spirituality.
+Coleman is a member of the American Academy of Religion, American Historical Association, American Society of Church History, Evangelical Theological Society, North American Patristics Society, Society of Biblical Literature, and the Society for the Study of Christian Spirituality.

 Dr. Shawn J. Wilhite